mastering-microservices/tutorial_en/microservices/microservices.md

 > If gradlew fails on `java.lang.IllegalArgumentException: Unsupported class file major version 6x`, you must edit this `gradle/wrapper/gradle-wrapper.properties` for fixing a newer version of the gradle binary (`gradle-*-bin.zip`)

-Have a look on the OpenAPI descriptor
+When the microservice 'notification' is ready (Message `Application 'notification' is running!
+Access URLs:` in the console), have a look on the [OpenAPI descriptor](http://localhost:8083/v3/api-docs)
 ```bash
 wget http://localhost:8083/v3/api-docs -O openapi.json
 jq "." openapi.json